Herd immunity to COVID-19 could be achieved with fewer people being infected than previously estimated according to new research.

 Professor Frank Ball from the University of Nottingham participated in the research and explains: “By taking this new mathematical approach to estimating the level for herd immunity to be achieved we found it could potentially be reduced to 43% and that this reduction is mainly due to activity level rather than age structure.
 The more socially active individuals are then the more likely they are to get infected than less socially active ones, and they are also more likely to infect people if they become infected.
 Consequently, the herd immunity level is lower when immunity is caused by disease spreading than when immunity comes from vaccination.

-Our findings have potential consequences for the current COVID-19 pandemic and the release of lockdown and suggests that individual variation (e.g. in activity level) is an important feature to include in models that guide policy.”
+Our findings have potential consequences for the current COVID-19 pandemic and the release of lockdown and suggest that individual variation (e.g. in activity level) is an important feature to include in models that guide policy.”

 Reference: “A mathematical model reveals the influence of population heterogeneity on herd immunity to SARS-CoV-2” by Tom Britton, Frank Ball and Pieter Trapman, 23 June 2020, Science.